Capture the Moment!

 You can fix a high ISO in post, but you can’t fix the wrong aperture or shutter speed…!

-in that situation, you have to be prepared to compromise: can you use a slower shutter speed or a wider aperture than you’d ideally want?
+In those situations, you have to be prepared to compromise.
+For example, can you brighten your shots by using a slower shutter speed or a wider aperture than you’d ideally want?

 By the same token, there’s often ‘too much light’ to take a slow pan in Africa, so you have to go to the extended ISO setting of 32 (on the Nikon D850) or 50 (on the Sony a1).
-That’s just not possible with Auto ISO, so it’s better to switch to Shutter Priority.
+That’s just not possible with Auto ISO, so it’s better to switch to Shutter Priority and set your ISO manually.

 Conclusion